Lewes railway station: Layout

-The station is located at a junction, where two western branches of the East Coastway line (from London and from Brighton) join to continue eastwards towards Eastbourne.
+The station is located at a junction, where two western branches of the East Coastway line join to continue eastwards towards Eastbourne.
 Each of the two branches has its own set of platforms (the junction itself is immediately east of the station).

-The two sets of platforms together form a "V" shape (keilbahnhof), with a large open area (as well as the main station building) between platforms 2 and 3.
+The two sets of platforms together form a "V" shape (keilbahnhof), with a large open area and the main station building between platforms 2 and 3.

 London branch

 Platforms 1 and 2 serve the London branch.
-Both platforms are long enough to accommodate a 12-carriage train.
+Both platforms are long enough to accommodate a 12-carriage train;